masteryim/Coursera-GettingAndCleaningDataCourseProject/CodeBook.md

 ## Identifiers
 `subject` - The ID of the test subject
-`activity` - The type of activity performed when the corresponding measurements were taken (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+`activity` - The type of activity performed the correspoding measurements were taken (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

 ## Measurements
 * `BodY`Acc-mean()-X`